-A separate issue is what types of community-based sentences "work", and why: do they deter, do they rehabilitate, do they serve as a warning to others in the community, do they protect the victim and the other members of the community, does the public regard them as appropriate, and are they cost-effective?
+The previous section considered whether community-based sentences are more effective than imprisonment according to various criteria.
+A separate issue is what types of community-based sentences "work", and why: do they deter, do they rehabilitate, do they serve as a warning to others in the community, do they protect the victim and the other members of the community, does the public regard them as appropriate and are they cost-effective?

-This is a large and complicated issue, and it is made more complex by the diversity of types of sentences, the diversity of jurisdictions, and the diversity of offenders who are sentenced.
+This is a large and complicated issue, and it is made more complex by the diversity of types of sentences, the diversity of jurisdictions and the diversity of offenders who are sentenced.
 What is more, there is perhaps surprisingly little rigorous research on the effectiveness of community-based sentences, and caution has to be used regarding the extent to which research results in one jurisdiction can be generalized to apply elsewhere.

-When speaking about community-based sentences, however, this discussion on relative effectiveness can and should be largely limited to those sentences that are intended to have a special preventive impact on the offender.
-We can leave aside for example monetary fines, which are primarily intended to have a general preventive effect.
-(In many jurisdictions, this means that in practice most community-based sentences would be left outside the scope of our examination.)
+When speaking about community-based sentences, however, the discussion can and should be largely limited to those sentences that are intended to have a special preventive impact on the offender.50 We can leave aside, for example, monetary fines, which are primarily intended to have a general preventive effect.51